hmassayoshi/users_list/README.md

     - widgets: widget components
   - main: gathering all the layers

-This project uses the following packages
+## This project uses the following packages
 - Dio: Used for API calls using HTTP requests, a robust and easy tool for HTTP requests
 - GetX: Used for state management and navigation through the app, a simple and efficient tool for state management
 - Mockito: Used for mock the repository layer
 - Build Runner: Used for generating mocked files

+## How to execute
+1. Clone the repo.
+2. Execute `flutter pub get` for dependencies installation.
+3. Execute `flutter run` to run the application.

-The last apk build can be found on res/apk
+## The last apk build can be found on res/apk